Tree-Structured Parzen Estimator: Understanding Its Algorithm Components and Their Roles for Better Empirical Performance: Abstract

 \section{Abstract}

-Recent advances in many domains require more and more complicated experiment design.
-Such complicated experiments often have many parameters, which necessitate parameter tuning.
-Tree-structured Parzen estimator (TPE), a Bayesian optimization method, is widely used in recent parameter tuning frameworks.
-Despite its popularity, the roles of each control parameter and the algorithm intuition have not been discussed so far.
-In this tutorial, we will identify the roles of each control parameter and their impacts on hyperparameter optimization using a diverse set of benchmarks.
-We compare our recommended setting drawn from the ablation study with baseline methods and demonstrate that our recommended setting improves the performance of TPE.
-Our TPE implementation is available at \url{https://github.com/nabenabe0928/tpe/tree/single-opt}.
+Recent scientific advances require complex experiment design, necessitating the meticulous tuning of many experiment parameters.
+Tree-structured Parzen estimator (TPE) is a widely used Bayesian optimization method in recent parameter tuning frameworks such as Hyperopt and Optuna.
+Despite its popularity, the roles of each control parameter in TPE and the algorithm intuition have not been discussed so far.
+The goal of this paper is to identify the roles of each control parameter and their impacts on parameter tuning based on the ablation studies using diverse benchmark datasets.
+The recommended setting concluded from the ablation studies is demonstrated to improve the performance of TPE.
+Our TPE implementation used in this paper is available at \url{https://github.com/nabenabe0928/tpe/tree/single-opt}.
+OptunaHub~\cite{ozaki2025optunahub} now provides our standalone TPE implementation~\footnote{The package page: \url{https://hub.optuna.org/samplers/tpe_tutorial/}}.